MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Special_Characters.md

 # LONG DESCRIPTION

-Windows PowerShell supports a set of special character sequences that are used to represent characters that are not part of the standard character set.
+PowerShell supports a set of special character sequences that are used to represent characters that are not part of the standard character set.

-The special characters in Windows PowerShell begin with the backtick character, also known as the grave accent (ASCII 96).
+The special characters in PowerShell begin with the backtick character, also known as the grave accent (ASCII 96).

-The following special characters are recognized by Windows PowerShell:
+The following special characters are recognized by PowerShell:

 ```
 | Character | Description             |